monopole/snt/startCluster/README.md

 -> Choose __[GKE](/appendix/GKE)__.

-A reasonable strategy is try it locally, then try it on GKE.
+A sensible strategy is first try the tutorial locally with minikube, then try it on GKE.

+The process to configure the cluster is the same regardless of where it is hosted, because kubernetes is a portable cloud.
+Variation appears when you set up _ingress_, which is how the rest of the world gets access to your cluster.